 - Kosher or coarse salt and freshly ground black pepper to taste

-2. Let the steak come to room temperature for at least 30 minutes before cooking.
-Preheat the grill.
+- Let the steak come to room temperature for at least 30 minutes before cooking.
+Preheat the grill or heat a grill pan over high heat.
 Grill the steak, covered, until the meat is well browned on the outside but medium rare on the inside, 4 to 5 minutes per side.
 Let the meat rest for 5 minutes before thinly slicing across the grain.